Adverse perinatal outcomes associated with antiretroviral therapy for HIV: systematic review and individual participant data meta-analysis

 Murray et al Hemelaar, Communications Medicine, 3(1):103 (2023).

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

 The project will encompass a living systematic review of the literature to update our collection of more than 130 papers describing the associations between maternal HIV/ART and 12 specific adverse perinatal outcomes, such as PTB and SGA.
 Individual participant data (IPD) will be requested from study authors to allow IPD meta-analyses and enable correction for potential confounding factors.
 Sensitivity and subgroup analyses will be conducted.

 The association between HIV/ART and specific perinatal outcomes will be dissected by examining the role of different types of ART containing different classes of drugs (protease inhibitors, integrase inhibitors, NRTIs and NNRTIs), as well as specific drugs.
 Maternal outcomes and child growth and neurodevelopmental outcomes may also be examined.
 Perinatal outcomes associated with pre-exposure prophylaxis (PrEP) use in HIV-negative pregnant women may also be examined.
 These studies aim to inform international treatment guidelines.

 It is anticipated that the work will be conducted in Oxford and all necessary facilities, equipment and training, including meta-analysis methodology training, will be provided in Oxford.

 A student with a background in medicine, obstetrics and gynaecology, infectious diseases, statistics or global/public health would be best suited to this project.
-Experience in statistics and meta-analysis is essential.
+E The ideal candidate will have a Masters degree in a relevant area (e.g. statistics/epidemiology/public health).
 The project has a broad scope and candidates are encouraged to contact Dr Joris Hemelaar to work out a specific project proposal.